• Link to Facebook

 Since releasing this model several years back, I’ve made several updates to the model including the ability to now include a second phase in your analysis and the option to also model partnership-level (i.e. equity waterfall) returns.

 Note: New features will end for this model at version 2.0 – I will continue to rollout bug fix updates.
-Since releasing this model in 2018, it has gone through 10 major updates.
+Since releasing this model in 2018, it has gone through 12 updates.
 However, over the past year, I’ve received numerous requests for a land development model that also had the option to include vertical construction (e.g. townhomes or multiple single-family homes), as well as the ability to model non-residential land development scenarios.
-So I’ve since released my Land Development Model for Multi-Scenarios that is a more robust alternative to this model.
+So, I’ve since released my Land Development Model for Multi-Scenarios that is a more robust alternative to this model.

 Back-of-the-Envelope Land Development Model – What’s Under the Hood?